You can request information held by the University that is not published under the publication scheme.

 2nd Floor Friary House

-We encourage you to check the publication scheme before submitting your request to ensure the information is not already publicly available.
+Before submitting any request for information, we encourage you to check our publication scheme to ensure the information is not already publicly available to save time and resources.

 You can expect a response from us within 20 working days of the receipt of your request.